-In response to the growing need for psychotherapy, we offer a course that provides the in-depth training and therapeutic approach a professional psychotherapist requires.
-If you already hold a postgraduate diploma in counselling or psychotherapy, then this one-year top-up course gives you the opportunity to obtain a masters qualification by studying two research modules.
+In response to the growing demand for effective psycho-therapeutic practices, we offer a course through which qualified therapists can build knowledge within certain areas of interest, supporting the development of specialism and identity within the profession.
+If you already hold a postgraduate diploma in counselling or psychotherapy, then this one year top-up course gives you the opportunity to obtain a masters qualification by studying two research modules.

 The MA in Psychotherapy course will give you the opportunity to undertake in-depth research in an area of your interest.
 You’ll build on your existing knowledge and experience and gain an advanced critical and reflexive understanding of the theory, practice and established methods of psychotherapy for use in professional practice.